akshitagupta15june/Face-X/Recognition-Algorithms/Recognition_using_Xception/readme.md

 ### Contents

+1. **requirements.txt**: A list of libraries that have to be included for the model to run.

-1. **output.py**: A file to check for the correctness of the model implementation.
-It recognises faces and outputs matching or not according to the trained data.
+2. **output.py**: A file to check for the correctness of the model implementation.
+It recognises faces and outputs matching (if the face matched the name on which it was trained) or not accordingly as per trained data.

-2. **create_dataset.py**: A script to detect faces by taking users input through the web camera and categorising them into train or val directory.
+3. **create_dataset.py**: A script to detect faces by taking users input through the web camera and categorising them into train or val directory.

-3. **main.py**: An example script to train an Xception model on the faces dataset.
+4. **main.py**: An example script to train an Xception model on the faces dataset.

-4. **xception.py**: The model implementation file.
+5. **xception.py**: The model implementation file.
 Also required for preprocessing for inception models.

-5. **__init__.py**: Initialise script by importing everything from xception.py
+6. **__init__.py**: Initialise script by importing everything from xception.py

-6. **Datasets**: A folder containing the faces dataset.
+7. **Datasets**: A folder containing the faces dataset.
-7. **requirements.txt**: A list of libraries that have to be included for the model to run.

-## ScreenShots
+## Screenshots

 ![Screenshot from 2020-12-11 21-34-18](https://user-images.githubusercontent.com/53366877/110513516-533d4300-812c-11eb-9cde-7566de26682f.png)